We look at how to identify your adoption champions and help them encourage the use of new tech in your firm

 What does a champion do?

 When it comes to technology, a champion has three main functions.
-The first is to identify technological needs between teams or organisations, and potential new solutions.
-The second is to act as a point of contact for the new technology – e.g. by answering questions about it or organising training.
-And the third is to advocate for and encourage the use of new tech by motivating others to use it, celebrating successes and ensuring that users are getting the maximum value possible from it.
+The first is to identify technological needs between teams or organizations and potential new solutions.
+The second is to act as a point of contact for the new technology – for example, by answering questions about it or organizing training.
+And the third is to advocate for and encourage the use of new tech by motivating others to use it, celebrating successes, and ensuring that users get the maximum value from it.

 What makes a good adoption champion?